23IT50/Ardunio-Controlling-a-Servo-Motor/README.md

 This project demonstrates how to control a servo motor using an Arduino microcontroller.
 The code moves the servo to various angles, allowing you to see how to interact with servo motors using PWM (Pulse Width Modulation).

 #Components Used
-Arduino board (e.g., Uno)
+Arduino board (e.g., Uno),
-Servo motor
+Servo motor,
 Jumper wires

 #Circuit diagram connections